 The volunteer will pick up litter, remove trash and debris from river, shoreline, and portages.
-The volunteer will provide a report of major problems on the river to the Roads and Trails Foreman (email@example.com) with a copy to the Friends of Sleeping Bear Dunes Adopt-A-River coordinator Al Kasper (firstname.lastname@example.org ).
-The volunteer will provide a report of hours worked to email@example.com with a copy to Al Kasper.
+The volunteer will provide a report of major problems on the river to the Roads and Trails Foreman ([email protected]) with a copy to the Friends of Sleeping Bear Dunes Adopt-A-River coordinator Al Kasper ([email protected] ).
+The volunteer will report volunteer hours and observations online.
+Click here to report.

 Anticipated Results & Benefits of Project:

 Park rivers will receive more frequent scrutiny than is possible through visits by paid staff.
 Problems will be corrected on the spot, or else reported to the appropriate staff member for prompt attention.
 The presence of volunteers on the rivers will provide a positive influence on visitor behavior.

 The volunteer’s physical conditioning and skill level must be good enough to permit paddling moderate distances and negotiating portages.
 The volunteer needs to be able to work alone without frequent supervision and to exercise good judgment.
 Litter-gitters are available for use by volunteers.

 Volunteers may not use power tools for river maintenance without supervision from park staff.
 Volunteers need to respect the rights of private property owners along the river.